ruuda/musium/docs/configuration.md

 The value is the path of a program to be executed.
 It is not possible to pass arguments to the program.
 Instead, you can create a shell script that will call the program with the required arguments.
 Musium waits for the program to exit before starting playback.
-However, if the program does not finish within TODO seconds, Musium starts playback anyway.
+However, if the program does not finish within 10 seconds, Musium will continue playback anyway.
+After 20 more seconds, Musium will kill the child process if it is still running.

 This setting is optional.
 When it is not set, Musium starts playback instantly.